Cogmasters/concord/README.md

 * Install **Cygwin**
 * **Make sure that you installed libcurl, gcc, make, and git when you ran the Cygwin installer!**
 * You will want to check the Windows tutorial [here](docs/WINDOWS.md)!
+* Mingw64 and Msys2 are currently NOT supported.
+Please see [this](docs/MSYS2_MINGW64.md) for more information.

 ### On Linux, BSD, and Mac OS X